Active Cell in Excel VBA

 #3 – Parameters of Active Cell in Excel VBA

-The active Cell property has parameters as well.
-After entering the property, ActiveCell open parenthesis to see the parameters.
+The active cell property has parameters as well.
+After entering the property, the active cell opens parenthesis to see the parameters.

 Using this parameter, we can refer to another cell as well.

-For example, ActiveCell (1,1) means whichever the cell active.
-If you want to move down one row to the below, then you can use ActiveCell (2,1).
-Here 2 doesn’t mean move down two rows rather just one row down.
+For example, ActiveCell (1,1) means whichever cell is active.
+If you want to move down one row to the bottom, you can use ActiveCell (2,1).
+Here 2 does not mean moving down two rows but rather just one row down.
 Similarly, if you want to move one column to the right, then this is the code ActiveCell (2,2)

 In the above image, the active cell is A2.
 To insert value to the active cell, you write this code.